openid/authzen/authorization-api-1_0.md

 iat:
 : REQUIRED.
 The issued at time in `integer` format, expressed as epoch milliseconds

-principal:
+subject:
 : REQUIRED.
-The principal for which the response is being issued.
-The format of this field is as described in the Assets section ({{principals}})
+The subject for which the response is being issued.
+The format of this field is as described in the Subjects section ({{subjects}})

 results:
 : REQUIRED.
-An array of Principal Query results as described below ({{subject-query-result}}).
+An array of Subject Query results as described below ({{subject-query-result}}).

 reasons:
 : OPTIONAL.
 An array of Reason Objects ({{reason-object}}) that describe the reason for each reason identified in the `decisions` field.
 This field is REQUIRED if there is at least one decision in the `decisions` field that specifies a `reason_ids` field.
 The content of the `reasons` field MUST provide details of every identifier in the `reason_ids` fields in the `decisions` array.